 Creation of basement below lower ground floor in London

-Posted by Ted Mays, on
+Posted by Edward Mays, on

 Hello, I own the lower ground floor flat of a large Victorian terraced property in West London (share of freehold).
 Is it possible to create a basement below my flat for additional living space?